jmscslgroup/libpanda/doc/tutorial.md

 ___
 # Network Guide

 The directory libpanda/scripts/pi4wifi provides a set of installation scripts for the automatic connection of WiFi for future automatic data uploading.
-When a known wifi Access Point (AP) is not available, then the scripts with generate an AP for easy connection with a phone or laptop for raspberry pi debugging.
+When a known wifi Access Point (AP) is not available, then the scripts with generate an AP for easy connection with a phone or laptop for Raspberry Pi debugging.
 A very high level view of these scripts in the form of a state machine is as follows:

 ![State machine of the wifi handler](/doc/images/wifistate.jpg "High-Level State Machine of crazypifi")